-We are delighted to announce that work has begun on two very significant projects which take CIRCA’s archive of texts and projects into new dimensions.
+We are delighted to announce that work has begun on two very significant projects which take CIRCA’s archive of texts and projects into new dimensions: Laurence Counihan: an archaeology of the future and Brian Curtin: Travelling South, In Theory.
 The results will be appearing on this site over the next two years.

 Following an open call in summer 2022, two projects were chosen: